- Community Funding and Support

-You could ask a friend to join you on a ride while you build your confidence or find a local cycling club (opens in new window).
+You could ask a friend to join you on a ride while you build your confidence or find a local cycling club on the Worcestershire County Council website.
 They are happy to welcome cyclists of any age, experience or ability.

 What is Wychavon doing to encourage active travel?